ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 And now we run `npm test`.
 Let us explain the meaning of the scripts in our  `package.json`:

-1. `"version": "npm list --depth=0"`: shows the versions of the installed dependencies.
+1. `"versions": "npm list --depth=0"`: shows the versions of the installed dependencies.
 We want to check we are using the latest version of our just published module
 2. `"update": "npm i --no-save @ull-esit-dsi-1617/scapegoat@latest"`: installs the latest version of our module.
 The `-no-save` option prevent savings to depedencies
 3. `"clean": "rm -fR node_modules package-lock.json"`: remove all the remainings of previous installations
 4. `"test": "npm run clean:update:install && npm run version && mocha"`: we clean it, update our module, install the remaining dependencies show the versions and run the tests